isaacs/node-lru-cache/README.md

 If you were relying on the internals of LRUCache in version 6 or before, it probably will not work in version 7 and above.

+## Breaking Changes in Version 8

+- The `fetchContext` option was renamed to `context`, and may no longer be set on the cache instance itself.
+- Rewritten in TypeScript, so pretty much all the types moved around a lot.
+- The AbortController/AbortSignal polyfill is removed.
+For this reason, **Node version 16.14.0 or higher is now required**.
+- Internal properties were moved to actual private class properties.
+- Keys and values must not be `null` or `undefined`.
+- Minified export available at `'lru-cache/min'`, for both CJS and MJS builds.

 For more info, see the [change log](CHANGELOG.md).